 - Have at least two years of running or owning their business and/or equivalent experience

-- Submit a final report at the end of the grant period
+- Submit a yearly report and a final report at the end of the grant period

 The application period for this grant is closed.